mandiant/Ghidrathon/README.md

 ### Switching Python Interpreters

-You can switch Ghidrathon to use a different Python interpreter by running `ghidrathon_configure.py` from the new Python interpreter.
+You can switch Ghidrathon to use a different Python interpreter by running `ghidrathon_configure.py` using the new Python interpreter.

 ### Python Virtual Environments